cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 06 May 2019 08:00:00 +0000

-### 140: Ask David--Hypochondria, Abuse Survivors, Healthy Euphoria, Mania, ADHD, LSD and more!
+## 140: Ask David--Hypochondria, Abuse Survivors, Healthy Euphoria, Mania, ADHD, LSD and more!

 [rss](http://feelinggood.libsyn.com/140-ask-david-hypochondria-abuse-survivors-healthy-euphoria-mania-adhd-lsd-and-more)

-<h3>Do I have ADHD?
-Is it a real disorder? </h3> Hi podcast fans,
+### Do I have ADHD?
+Is it a real disorder?

+Hi podcast fans,
 Today we've got some terrific questions that you have submitted.

 **General Questions**

 * **Jose and Bri both asked:** How would you treat hypochondria?
 * **Christian:** How would you treat an abuse survivor?
 I’ve heard that talk therapy is inadequate for healing trauma!